-Garfield Ridge Trail is a 12.2 mile moderately trafficked out and back trail located near Bethlehem, NH that features beautiful wild flowers and is rated as moderate.
+Garfield Ridge Trail is a 12.1 mile moderately trafficked out and back trail located near Bethlehem, New Hampshire that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash